-The remote ELECTRODE sense lead (67) is built into the 5-pin arclink control cable and is always connected to the wire drive feed plate when a wire feeder is present.
+The remote ELECTRODE sense lead (67) is built into the ArcLink control cable and is always connected to the wire drive feed plate when a wire feeder is present.
 Enabling or disabling electrode voltage sensing is application specific, and automatically configured by the active weld mode.